 Calls Between States

-The law gets a bit more complicated when someone from a one-party state plans on recording a resident of a two-party state.
+Interstate call recording laws are a bit more complicated, especially when someone from a one-party state plans on recording a resident of a two-party state.

 In this case, the law always defaults to the stricter option, meaning that both parties would need to give consent to being recorded.